syed-aliredha/CC0002_ML_Model/README.md

 4. Support Vector Machine
 5. Neural Network Architecture

+From our evaluation, we found that the neural network model works best.
+Therefore, we will be using this model for our Chrome extension.
+The detailed workthrough on how we trained our model can be found [here]().

  *To run the entire code, please download additionally the WELFake Dataset from kaggle.
 The link is in the Jupyter notebook